kierendavies/tddonto2/README.md

 # TDDOnto2

 TDDOnto2 is a [Protégé] plugin which facilitates test-driven development of ontologies, based on the original [TDDOnto].
-For an example of usage, see [this blog post](KeetBlog).
+For an example of usage, see [this blog post][KeetBlog].

 ![Screenshot](https://keet.files.wordpress.com/2016/12/poolbraaimissing.png)